 Sue: Does this mean he’s topped himself up and he won’t have to regenerate for ages?
 I’m joking.
 I know he dies in the next one.

 Me: As far as Big Finish are concerned, the Fifth Doctor has hundreds of years worth of adventures between this story and the next.
 So maybe you’re right.

 Sue: They should turn this planet into a spa.
-They’d make a fortune.
+They’d make an absolute fortune.

-The tiny Master falls out of his box.
+The shrunken Master falls out of his box.

 Sue: What I don’t understand is this: why isn’t he dead?
 Tegan’s aunt didn’t run around like this when he shrank her.

-Turlough’s own people exiled to a public school on Earth…
+It turns out that Turlough’s people exiled him to a public school on Earth.

 Sue: What a bizarre punishment.
 So it had absolutely nothing to do with the Black Guardian?
 That’s disappointing.

-The Doctor, Peri and Amyand trek through the barren landscape of Sarn.
+The Doctor, Peri and Amyand trek across the barren landscape of Sarn.

 Sue: They are getting the most out of this location.
-I can’t blame them.
+I can’t blame them, though.
 It’s brilliant.
 I just wish they’d get back to the plot.